DPlugins-Archive/collaboration-docs/docs/guide/getting-started.md

 1. Navigate to **Plugins > Add New**.
 2. Use the search form in the top-right to search “**Aether**”.
 3. On the search results that appear, click a plugin’s title to read more about it.
-This page may contain installation notes, plugin documentation or other useful information.
+This page may contain installation notes, plugin documentation, or other useful information.
 4. Click the **Install Now** button to install the plugin.
 5. Click **Activate** to activate the plugin.